ansys/pyansys-geometry/doc/source/contributing.rst

   service is running as a Docker container.

-  If you do not have the Geometry Service installed, you can still build the documentation, but the examples will not be generated.
+  If you do not have the Geometry Service installed, you can still build the documentation, but the examples are not generated.
 In order to build the documentation without the examples, define the following environment variable::

       # On Linux or macOS